Editor’s Note: This post has been updated with even more PPC marketing knowledge for beginners and experts to put to use.

 Video PPC (aka Pay-Per-View)

-Did you know that YouTube is the second largest search engine behind Google?
+Did you know that, after Google, YouTube is the largest search engine in the world?

-The only problem (for Google) and opportunity for you is that not a lot of people are taking advantage of the advertising opportunities.
+And the problem for Google (and the good news for you) is that not a lot of people are taking advantage of YouTube’s advertising opportunities.

-With cost per views still being as low as $0.01, YouTube and other video PPC channels can be a profitable source of conversions.
+Cost per views can be as low as $0.01, making YouTube and other video PPC channels a profitable source of conversions.

-But with cheaper and cheaper options (like Fiverr.com), you really have no excuse to not get your feet wet.
+With cheaper and cheaper options like Fiverr, however, you really have no excuse to not get your feet wet.

-Facebook even touts that video ads can get up to 11X larger images in people’s news feeds and the cost per video play can be up to 5.5X less than a traditional Facebook image ad.
+Further, Facebook says that video ads can get up to 2.5x higher click-through-rate and the cost per video play can be as much as 5.5x lower than a traditional Facebook image ad.

-And in addition to that, you can actually embed lead collection forms to that SlideShare by creating a new campaign with a total budget and geographic targeting.
+You can also embed lead collection forms to that SlideShare by creating a new campaign with a total budget and geographic targeting.

 Other Video PPC Options